Updated September 15, 2020

 Online therapists are licensed to provide diagnosis, treatment, and referrals for mental health-related issues.
 Major health insurance providers now provide behavioral health options that cover counseling sessions regardless of location as long as the therapists are licensed.
 It’s crucial to work with a mental health professional who has an updated license, so you know you’re getting the best treatment possible.

 Check with your health insurance provider or employer to learn if your in-office therapy behavioral health benefits can be applied to your online therapy sessions, and which services they've worked with before.

 ***Special note regarding emergency situations

 It’s crucial to have access to emergency resources if there’s an urgent mental health matter.
 If you are in a crisis or any other person may be in danger - don't use this site.
 These resources can provide you with immediate help.
-If you are experiencing a life-threatening situation please reach out to these emergency resources or contact 911 if there is immediate danger.
+If you are experiencing a life-threatening situation, please reach out to these emergency resources or contact 911 if there is immediate danger.

-Payment Options for Online Therapy
+Affordable Payment Options for Online Therapy

+If your health insurance plan covers behavioral health services on the platform, you can find a therapist that accepts one of the major health insurance plans.
+Speak with your healthcare provider to learn more.
 If you're not covered for therapy under your current health plan, there are sliding-fee and reduced-cost options available.
-In most cases online therapy costs substantially less than in-office therapy.
+In most cases, seeing counselors via online therapy costs substantially less than in-office therapy.

 Therapy Online: Get Started with Online Therapy in 6 Easy Steps